matt0681/LWJGL2-ThinMatrix-Tutorial-Notes/README.md

 # LWJGL2-ThinMatrix-Tutorial-Notes

-This repository is all the notes I took after watching ThinMatrix' LWJGL2 Java tutorials.
+This repository contains all the notes I took after watching ThinMatrix' LWJGL2 Java tutorials.
 It is made up of a pdf of my rough paper notes along with an intellij Idea workspace.

 I take no credit for the code in the workspace and am simply using this repository to keep my learning-process organized.